droid-php/droid-doc/doc/modules.md

             - "/usr/local/droid/*"
 ```

-In the Project configuration we have registered the Module with the Droid
+In the Project configuration, we have registered the Module with the Droid
 Project by providing an entry in the Project `modules`.
 Since this is a
-locally developed Module there is a need neither to provide a source URL for
+locally developed Module, we don't need to provide a source URL for
-it, nor to install the Module with the `module:install` Command.
+it nor to install the Module with the `module:install` Command.
 We do need to
 make sure that the name we gave matches the Module's folder name, so that Droid
 can locate it.
 We have included the Module in a Target named `setup_backup`
-which execute Commands on the Host named `my-test-machine`.
+which executes Commands on the Host named `my-test-machine`.
 Finally, we
 override one of the Variables `mod_duplicity_backup.excluded_files` so that we
-may exclude some additional files.
+can exclude some additional files.

-Our Project folder should now look like this:-
+Our Project folder should now look like this:

 ```text
 myproject